metafy-social/python-scripts/scripts/Music Player/README.md

+# Music Player GUI

-This is a music player GUI where two GUI libraries are used:
+This is a GUI framework where two GUI libraries are used:

 - Pygame
 - Tkinter